 While rehabilitation is the central focus of the juvenile delinquency system, the Juvenile Division aggressively prosecutes the most serious offenders.
 This can include “waiving” juvenile offenders to adult court.
 In those circumstances the juvenile will be treated as an adult, and may very well face imprisonment in the adult criminal justice system.

 In addition to the responsibility of managing delinquency matters, the Juvenile Division acts as the legal consultant to the Macomb County Department of Health and Human Services (DHHS) in child abuse and neglect matters.
 When DHHS substantiates a case of abuse or neglect of a child, the agency will present a petition to the court requesting removal of the child from the parental home.
-A Juvenile Division Assistant Prosecutor will appear at the initial or preliminary hearing conducted within 24 hours of the child’s removal.
+A Juvenile Division Assistant Prosecutor will appear at the initial preliminary hearing conducted within 24 hours of the child’s removal.
 The Juvenile Division attorney will consult and advise the DHHS throughout the course of the case, and will represent the agency at all subsequent court hearings.
-In cases of serious physical abuse, sexual abuse, or where a parent has been given time to rectify a problem but has failed to do so, the Juvenile Division will represent the agency in the subsequent trial seeking court termination of parental rights.
+In cases of serious physical abuse, sexual abuse, or where a parent has been given time to rectify a problem but has failed to do so, the Juvenile Division will represent the agency in the subsequent hearing seeking court termination of parental rights.
 In handling both delinquency and child protective proceedings, the Juvenile Division Assistant Prosecutors consult with police officers, school officials, court staff, DHHS child protective services and foster care workers, mental health professionals, parents, children, crime victims and witnesses.

 Chief: John Ange